Pickled Muskrat

 Shopping List

-12 ingredients total11 with images4 with substitutions
+12 ingredients12 with images4 with subs

 3Cooking Instructions